 TRMVC conducts surveillance through adult and larval surveys.
 Several techniques used by TRMVC and recommended by the American Mosquito Control Association include landing rates, CDC Light Traps, and larval dipper counts.
-In 2020, CVCD Board of Trustees conducted several nighttime light trap sessions throughout the summer and TRMVC conducted more than 468 inspections of sites within the District using landing rates and larval surveys.
-In 2020, 290 sites were monitored.
+In 2021, CVCD Board of Trustees conducted several nighttime light trap sessions throughout the summer and TRMVC conducted more than 450 inspections of sites within the District using landing rates and larval surveys.
+In 2021, 150 sites were monitored; many of the previously monitored sites were dry due to current irrigation restrictions.